patrickbrown-io/cspb2270-final-project/readme.md

 ### Transpose a Matrix (Swap rows and columns)

 As described, this process will prompt a user to select a matrix and then it will create a new matrix swapping the rows and columns (called a transpose) in the Matrix Store called "Transpose of MatrixName".

-### Video Walkthrough

-- TO DO
+This transpose is used in using matricies in linear algebra.